About This Sample Functional Resume for Marketing / Sales:

 From the Collection of Resume Examples

-As with the other resume examples in this collection, this resume was created using a resume template from Susan Ireland's Ready-Made Resumes.
+As with the other resume examples in this collection, this resume was created using a resume template from my Ready-Made Resume Builder.

 Here's the Plain Text resume version: